-The purpose of a logo is to give your company an identity so you can grow your business by capturing new clients with a logo that speaks to them and then retaining customers who trust what and who is behind the logo.
+The purpose of a logo is to give your company an identity so you can grow your business by capturing new clients with a logo that speaks to them.
+Your business will then retain customers who trust the brand behind your logo.

 Your business must have a face.

 McDonalds has the “M”, Starbucks has the Mermaid, Nike has the swoosh.
 What does your company have?
 How are you going to separate yourself from the competition?

 Even if your company is going to have a typography logo (a logo that doesn’t rely on a symbol, like in my previous examples), it still has to be unique and memorable like Coca-Cola, Google, or FedEx, to name a few.
 To see over 20 examples of effective logo designs, you can download the free visual branding ebook I made for you:

 Every business starts with a brand image, which encapsulates your company’s vision and overall identity.
 That brand image is represented by a logo the public can identify with and remember your business by.

 That logo, which is expressing your company’s vision, is seen everywhere from your stationery to your website to any advertising done—it is a company’s visual identity.
 A logo also reminds your clients or potential clients that you exist, what you stand for, and how you stand apart from the competition.

 It’s most important to have a logo that catches people’s attention, one that is memorable, simple, and carefully crafted so that when people see if for the first time, they relate to it on a personal level, they connect with it.
 Capturing first impressions is the most important part of your branding; if your logo doesn’t speak to its audience neither can you.